luizbaldi/angularjs-examples/README.md

 ### Chapter Five:
 Shows all the concepts around filters in Angular, how to create new filters, manipulate parameters and good practices.

+### Chapter Six:
+This chapter had a detailed approach on angular directives, showing how to create them, how every attribute works and how to manipulate the scopes inside directives, using controllers and understanding all the directives lifecycle.

 ## Contributors
 Luiz P. Baldi